 Setting selection_type

-to x::w::multiple_selection_type
+to x::w::multiple_selection_type results

 in each list item getting selected and unselected individually.